 MySQL supports arithmetic with both signed and unsigned 64-bit

 values.
-If you are using numeric operators (such as
+For numeric operators (such as

--) and one of the
+-) where one of the

 operands is an unsigned integer, the result is unsigned by default

-(see Section 12.6.1, “Arithmetic Operators”).
-You can override
+(see Section 12.5.1, “Arithmetic Operators”).
+To override this,

-UNSIGNED cast operator to cast a value to a signed or unsigned 64-bit
+cast operator to cast a value to a signed or unsigned 64-bit

 If either operand is a floating-point value, the result is a